josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧿_persistent_discrediting_force.md

 ## 🏮 Footer

-*Persistent Discrediting Force* is a living node of the Polaris Protocol.
+*🧿 Persistent Discrediting Force* is a living node of the Polaris Protocol.
 It documents how survivor boundaries collapse through surveillance, record erasure, predator tolerance, DARVO, and exhaustion — leaving disbelief and silence where protection should be.

 > 📡 Cross-references: